Watfaq/SoftU2F-Win/README.md

 Soft U2F is a software U2F authenticator for Windows.
 It emulates a hardware U2F HID device and performs cryptographic operations using the DPAPI.
 This tool works with Google Chrome.
+Running on other browsers hasn't been tested.

 We take the security of this project seriously.
 Report any security vulnerabilities to i#xiaoba.me